instilled/confucius/README.md

 # Rationale

-Although zero configuration whould be awesome, in most cases it is not possible (sometimes it is though: [elasticsearch][elasticsearch]).
-Application that require configuration should be configurable through the environment they live in (see [12factor][12factor]).
+Although zero configuration is awesome, in most cases it is not achieavable (sometimes though it is: [elasticsearch][elasticsearch]).
-Unfortunately this is not always easy as it may clutter your application with `(Sytem/getenv)` calls that return data that is not typed.
-Also it makes it impossible to put all your configuration in one place so that it is easily readable  or even to provide sensible default values.
-Further, adding configuration to version control is awesome too.
+Applications that require configuration should read the values from the environment they live in (see [12factor][12factor]).
+Unfortunately this may clutter the application with `(Sytem/getenv)` calls that return un-typed data.
-Finally configuration should also be passed as parameters to program invocation.
+Having all the configuration related data in one handy map and provide sensible default values wherever possible should be the the way to go.
+This makes it easy to add configuration to version control too!

 `confucius` aims at solving exactly these problems.
 It builds on some of the ideas from other libraries such as [immuconf][immuconf] (composability), [nomad][nomad], or [environ][environ].

 # Quick Start